 “I didn’t want to just stack credits by taking a bunch of undergraduate classes, even if some are related to accounting.
 I wanted to earn a degree that would truly further my education and career,” says Jonathan.
 “The MSA is a very strong program that prepares you for the CPA exam because the advanced courses really help you understand auditing, financial accounting and taxation on a whole new level.
-Plus, if you’re competing with equal candidates for the same job, having the MSA can help you stand out.”
+Plus, if you’re competing with equal candidates for the same job, having the MSA will help you stand out.”

 “My office is only a few blocks away from campus, so it’s pretty easy to get off work and walk over to class,” he says.
-“While I earn my degree, I’ve been able to apply some course concepts directly to my job — providing different insights and allowing me to approach a problem in a different way or examine a concept more deeply than I would’ve been able to if I hadn’t had this experience.”
+“While I earn my degree, I’ve been able to apply some course concepts directly to my job — allowing me to approach a problem in a different way or examine a concept more deeply than I would’ve been able to if I hadn’t had this experience.”

 “In the Advanced Business Law class, we covered bankruptcy and insurance, which are important parts of protecting your business,” he says.
 “The curriculum helps broaden your perspective and open your mind to all aspects of your business.”